CEU-Economics-and-Business/2022-01-10-ECBS-5241-Coding-for-Economists/ECBS-5241-Coding-for-Economists-in-Stata.md

 --|--
 Critical thinking | Evaluate and compare different computing tools and methods.
 Quantitative reasoning | Explore and analyze a large number of observations from potentially many different sources.
-Technology skills | Write short programs in Python.
-Install and use packages in Python.
-Use key programming tools in Python: functions, loops.
+Technology skills | Write short programs in Stata.
+Install and use packages in Stata.
+Use key programming tools in Stata: macros, loops.
 Interpersonal communication skills | Convey technical concepts verbally.
 Collaborate with others on technical tasks.
 Management knowledge and skills | Create software with many components.
 Organize work components effectively.
 Meet deadlines.
 Cultural sensitivity and diversity | Work together with students of different backgrounds.